AYURVEDA – THE ANCIENT HEALTH SCIENCE FROM THE EAST

-The mystical and exotic Indian system for healthy, happy and long life – Ayurveda, becomes more and more popular in the Western countries.
-Many people pay their attention to it, in order to keep their good health conditions, and others – to treat their health disorders.
-The unfamiliar and distant for most of us, Ayurveda is able to cause confusion in the people willing to use it.
+The mystical and exotic Indian system for a healthy, happy and long life – Ayurveda, is becoming more and more popular in the Western world.
+Many people turn to it in order to maintain their good health, while others embrace it to treat their health disorders.
+Since it might be unfamiliar and distant for most of us, Ayurveda could cause initial confusion in those who decide to live according to its principles.

-We will give you an opportunity to dive into the depths of the East health science and we will try to make it more understandable and familiar.
+We offer you an opportunity to dive into the depths of this Eastern health science,and we will do our best to make it more understandable and familiar to you.

-There are four types of natural tendencies in our society that influence the human behaviour during the whole life.
-Relying on them we can divide the people in four groups.
-Following this natural tendencies the people can enjoy life in the best way according to their personal perception.
-The definition for happiness is individual for everyone and differs according to the point of view of each person.
-From our experience we know that the people are different, they have different goals and rejoice at different achievements.
+There are four natural tendencies that influence a person’s behaviour during their entire life.
+Following these inherent inclinations, people can enjoy life in the best way possible as per their own perceptions.
+Everyone has their own definition of happiness, which differs according to their point of view.
+From our experience, we know that people are different, have different goals, and rejoice at different achievements.

 They are defined as: